chajuss/WebSocketTest/README.md

 # WebSocketTest

-This is a Qucik & Dirty implementation!
+This is a Quick & Dirty implementation!

 How to use: